 You can adjust the volume and type of alert your appliance uses.
 Select Settings, More, and Sound.
 Follow prompts for making volume adjustments or for changing between continuous and single alert tones.
 A continuous setting will continue to sound a tone until a button on the control is pressed.
-The oven tone volume can be adjusted.
+The oven tone volume can be adjusted between several settings and off.
 The control will sound the oven tone at the new volume level each time the sound level is changed.